Categories

 4. Accounting Accruals

 Companies often account for business expenses that occur in one period by setting aside amounts known as accruals.
 Future expenses are then allocated toward the accrual amount.
-Reviewing your 2020-21 corporate relocation budget, consider those expenses that might be better accounted for through accruals.
+Reviewing your 2020-21 corporate relocation budget, consider whether some expenses might be better accounted for through accruals.

 A good practice is to review the prior year’s accruals to determine if similar amounts should be in the budget through accrual accounting methods.
 This will also help ensure a smoother expense tracking and recording process.
 It may also assist the company with cash management requirements.